ChicoState/ux-FightMe/README.md

   * Layout and ease of use of our application was one of the greatest strenghts according to users.
   * The FightMe battle page was found to be intuitive and easy to use.
 * Unique Aspects
-  * Purchases can be made via the store found in the home page where users can purchase items, such as themes and profile pictures, to customize their applications
+  * Purchases can be made via the store found in the home page where users can purchase items, such as themes and profile pictures, to customize their applications.
   * There is a training mode available where users can increase a specific in-game stat, and there are quests that offer rewards for various activities in the application.
-* There was a total of 6 participants that tested our application giving insightful feedback.
+* There was a total of six (n=6) participants that tested our application, giving insightful feedback.

 [Full phase III report](phaseIII/)